Melimet/TravellingAntColonySalesman/README.md

 # TravellingAntColonySalesman

 This is a school project for my Object Oriented Programming course.
 The program attempts to find the optimal route for a user submitted text file.
-It utilizes Ant Colony Simulation in doing so.
+It utilises Ant Colony Simulation(minmax) in doing so.
 This project was ranked as best in class.

 Features